libssh2/libssh2/src/HACKING-CRYPTO.md

 Return 0 if OK, else -1.
 This procedure is already prototyped in `crypto.h`.

-7.2) DSA
+### 7.2) DSA

-`LIBSSH2_DSA`
-#define as 1 if the crypto library supports DSA, else 0.
+`LIBSSH2_DSA`: define as 1 if the crypto library supports DSA, else 0.
 If defined as 0, the rest of this section can be omitted.

-`ssh2_dsa_ctx`
-Type of a DSA computation context.
+`ssh2_dsa_ctx`: Type of a DSA computation context.
 Generally a struct.

 ```c
 int ssh2_dsa_new(ssh2_dsa_ctx **dsa,